hhandika/segul/README.md

 1. Converting alignments to different formats.
 2. Concatenating alignments with partition settings.
+3. Splitting alignments by partitions.
-3. Filtering alignments based on minimal taxon completeness, alignment length, or numbers of parsimony informative sites.
+4. Filtering alignments based on minimal taxon completeness, alignment length, or numbers of parsimony informative sites.
-4. Computing alignment summary statistics.
+5. Computing alignment summary statistics.
-5. Getting sample IDs from a collection of alignments.
+6. Getting sample IDs from a collection of alignments.
-6. Map sample distribution in a collection of alignments.
+7. Map sample distribution in a collection of alignments.
-7. Extracting sequences from a collection of alignments based on user-defined IDs.
+8. Extracting sequences from a collection of alignments based on user-defined IDs.
 The feature comes with regular expression support.
-8. Batch renaming sequence IDs.
+9. Batch renaming sequence IDs.
-9. Converting dna sequences to amino acid.
+10. Converting dna sequences to amino acid.

 Supported sequence formats: